ljw1004/csharpspec/csharp/attributes.md

 }
 ```

-defines an attribute class named `SimpleAttribute` that can be placed on *class-declaration* s and *interface-declaration* s only.
+defines an attribute class named `SimpleAttribute` that can be placed on *class_declaration*s and *interface_declaration*s only.
 The example

 ```csharp
 [Simple] class Class1 {...}